-Stories long ago speak of a Greek shepherd named Gyges who came across a great crevasse in the ground following a storm.
-Climbing down into the opening, he found a metal horse with a hollow belly.
-Inside of that was a giant’s skeleton wearing nothing but a golden ring.
-Taking the ring for his own and putting it on, he soon discovered that it was no ordinary piece of jewelry.
-If the collet was turned downward, Gyges became invisible.
-Seeing its potential, Gyges used to seduce the Queen, murder the King, and take the throne for himself.
+Legend speaks of a Greek shepherd named Gyges who came across a great crevasse in the ground following a storm.
+Climbing down into the opening, he found within a metal horse with a hollow belly.
+Inside of that was a giant’s skeleton adorned by nothing except a golden ring.
+He soon discovered that it was no ordinary piece of jewelry, for if the collet was turned downward, the wearer was rendered invisible.
+Seeing its potential, Gyges used its power to seduce the Queen, murder the King, and take the throne for himself.

 Plato used the myth of Gyges to illustrate a wide truth about our unenlightened moral characters.
-Given such power as that which the ring affords, Plato argued that,
+Given such power as that which the ring affords, he argued in The Republic that,

 …no man can be imagined to be of such an iron nature that he would stand fast in justice.
 No man would keep his hands off what was not his own when he could safely take what he liked out of the market, or go into houses and lie with any one at his pleasure, or kill or release from prison whom he would, and in all respects be like a God among men.

 Plato went on to argue that no deep or lasting happiness can actually come from acting immorally, for the commission of immoral acts is itself a source of unhappiness.
 Problem is, most of us don’t conduct our lives from a place of moral enlightenment.